olkitu/Autoconfig-PHP/README.md

 ### Setup your domain DNS-records

-You need add autoconfig and autodiscover A-records to pointing to your server
+You need add autoconfig and autodiscover A-records to pointing to your server.

 * autoconfig.example.org A 192.168.11.2
 * autodiscover.example.org A 192.168.11.2

+If you like, you can also use SRV records on autodiscover address, so then need only one SSL-certificate on server.

+* _autodiscover._tcp.example2.org SRV 0 443 autodiscover.example.org

 ## Download files and configure webserver